Last year, around the same time, the country went into the throes of a lockdown.

-- Raw materials: Brands have stocked up smartly this time on supplies of Raw material.
-Over the last few quarters we’ve seen an increase in prices of raw materials leading to product price increases.
+- Raw materials: Brands have stocked up smartly this time on supplies of Raw materials.
+Over the last few quarters, we’ve seen an increase in the prices of raw materials leading to product price increases.
 Despite this, consumption has remained steady which has helped maintain the pace of production and sourcing of raw materials.

 - Workforce: The current lockdowns announced across states exclude folks from manufacturing which will help maintain a high level of attendance & industrial activity to keep production at high levels.

-- Reverse migration mitigation: A key impact was also the reverse migration of blue collar workforce on announcement of lockdown last year.
-This has largely been kept in check with the government & industries guaranteeing food & welfare of these workers.
+- Reverse migration mitigation: A key impact was also the reverse migration of the blue-collar workforce on the announcement of the lockdown last year.
+This has largely been kept in check with the government & industries guaranteeing the food & welfare of these workers.
 This will play a key part in ensuring that industrial output stays on track.

 - Kirana availability: These are the lifeline of India’s FMCG business and with over 7.5Mn kiranas operating on Bizom, it was a shock to see a large number of these shut shop on the announcement of lockdown last year.
-This year however, the number of kiranas shutting shop has been much lower (~10% this year vs ~70% last year) & that will ensure that consumers do not hoard & moreover they can get products home-delivered from their neighbourhood store.
+This year however, the number of Kiranas shutting shops has been much lower (~10% this year vs ~70% last year) & which will ensure that consumers do not hoard & moreover they can get products home-delivered from their neighborhood store.